alaffin12/stackedit/Caught by Stradh.md

 #### Around Town
 ##### General
 The plan is for the players to pick up some cold weather gear to head into the mountains (remind them, if they haven't figured this out yet) and spend a couple evenings in town before heading out.
+Refer to this [Reddit Post](https://www.reddit.com/r/CurseofStrahd/comments/8oj1qt/shops_in_vallaki/) for more information on the shops.
+The basic plan is as follows

 ### Tsolenka Pass